-There is one VHF RADIO.
-It is located at the flybridge helm, with a remote in the salon.
-Make sure the Electronics and Bridge Main breakers are on located at the DC breaker panel.
+There are two VHF RADIOS.
+One is located at the flybridge helm, with a remote in the salon.
+The second is a handheld for use on the dinghy and is stored in the salon, near the main VHF remote.
+Make sure the "Fly Bridge Main" breaker are on located at the DC breaker panel.
 Always monitor channel 16 while underway.